CCR Rule Compliance Data and Information

 Alabama Power’s highest priority is the safety of customers and their communities.
 Company employees live and work in these communities, too.

-- Alabama Power has operated ash facilities for decades as part of environmental controls.
+- Alabama Power has operated ash ponds for decades as part of environmental controls.
 The company has maintained a rigorous ash facility inspection program for more than 40 years, including detailed dam safety inspections following the same standards applied to the dams at the company’s hydroelectric reservoirs.

-Alabama Power continues to make measurable progress toward dewatering, closing and consolidating materials at ash facilities at the plants, as announced in 2016.
+Alabama Power continues to make significant progress toward dewatering, closing and consolidating materials at ash facilities at the plants, as announced in 2016.
 The closure process is being conducted in compliance with all regulations.

 The company is working to maintain a reliable generation fleet while conducting the closure process as efficiently as possible.
 Alabama Power is working to close these facilities efficiently and, most importantly, safely.